-This should take less than a minute, and install Agda together with the Emacs mode and the standard library.
+This process should take less than a minute, and it installs Agda together with its Emacs mode and its standard library.
+For more information about the brew command, please refer to the Homebrew documentation and Homebrew FAQ.

-By default, the standard library is installed in /usr/local/lib/agda/.
-To use the standard library, it is convenient to add /usr/local/lib/agda/standard-library.agda-lib to ~/.agda/libraries, and specify standard-library in ~/.agda/defaults.
-Note this is not performed automatically.
+By default, the standard library is installed in the folder /usr/local/lib/agda/.
+To use the standard library, it is convenient to add the location of the agda-lib file /usr/local/lib/agda/standard-library.agda-lib to the ~/.agda/libraries file, and write the line standard-library in the ~/.agda/defaults file.
+To do this, run the following commands: